 Call us on 0800 699 0079 today to learn more.

 Can Mechanical Faults Cause Crane Collapses?

 Mechanical faults are another common causes of crane incidents.
 Loose connections, damaged supports and other issues can all cause cranes to fall.
 They can also cause the crane’s loads to disconnect.
 Any of these problems can cause serious issues.

 Crane Compensation Claims Calculator

-If you have suffered a crane accident at work then you may be able to make a claim for compensation.
+If you have suffered a crane injury at work then you may be able to make a claim for compensation.
 The amount of compensation you receive will depend on the extent of the injury, and the impact (or potential impact) it can have on your life.
-If you’re wanting to know how much money you could be entitled to, then use Tylers’ simple crane accident compensation calculator below!
+If you’re wanting to know how much money you could be entitled to, then use Tylers’ simple crane injury compensation calculator below!

 Minor to Serious Head Injuries Compensation Amounts

 These may be head injuries relating to crane accidents with no or limited long-term damage.
 If you have been a victim of a workplace crane accident, get in touch with Tylers today to find out how much you could be owed.

 These may be injuries leading to psychological issues or brain damage as a result of your crane injury.

 If you have suffered damage to limbs without losing function or with only minor function loss then get in touch with us today and our team will be ready to assess your case, with care and compassion.